iRNA-COSI/APAeval/README.md

 OpenEBench tooling will facilitate the computation and visualization of benchmarking results and store the results of all benchmarking events and challenges in their databases, making it easy for others to explore results.
-This should also make it easy to add additional methods to existing benchmarking events later on.
+This should also make it easy to add additional participants to existing benchmarking events later on.
 OpenEBench developers are also advising us on creating benchmarks that are compatible with good practices in the wider community of bioinformatics challenges.